boardgameio/boardgame.io/docs/random.md

   If a client could predict the next random numbers that are to be generated, the future flow of a game stops being unpredictable.
   The library must not allow such a scenario.
 The RNG and its state must stay at the server.

+* **Purity**.
+The library is built using Redux.
+This is important for games since each move is a [reducer](https://redux.js.org/docs/basics/Reducers.html), and thus must be pure.
+However, randomness typically implies a state change of the used pseudo random number generator (PRNG for short).

 ## Using Randomness in Games

 Boardgame.io took a rather unusual approach to randomness: It disallows getting random variables directly.